tcantenot/json.cpp/README.md

 # JSON for Classic C++

-json.cpp is an anti-modern JSON parsing / serialization library for C++.
+json.cpp is a baroque JSON parsing / serialization library for C++.

 This project is a reaction against <https://github.com/nlohmann/json/>
 which provides a modern C++ library for JSON.
 Our alternative: